Fairy-Phy/OsuBeatmapMixer/README.md

 * Only Mania mode will be adjust for SV.
 However, please note that not all SV maps can be covered.

+* SliderMultiplier must match in all modes except Mania mode.

 ### 1, Add Beatmap

 Clicking the "Add" button at the bottom of the center of the screen will bring up a file selection screen, where you can select an osu file to add a beatmap.
 If you want to change the playback order, select the beatmap you want to change and press the up/down buttons displayed below.